-If you’re thinking of using Microsoft Office 365 but aren’t sure if it will suit your small business or if you’re already signed up but think you might not be taking full advantage of your monthly fee, this blog is for you.
+If you’re thinking of using Microsoft 365 but aren’t sure if it will suit your small business or if you’re already signed up but think you might not be taking full advantage of your monthly fee, this blog is for you.

 It’s a pretty straightforward and intuitive setup but with such a wide variety of tools and add-ons, sometimes people don't realise that there is just the tool they need, right there.
 You might be shocked to find out just how many tools there are available, even if you've been using the system for a while already.

 But if you're not already using Microsoft 365, why would you?
 Maybe you have older, non-cloud versions of Office, or perhaps you're using Google's G-Suite instead.
 What would make Microsoft 365 a better option for your business?